 If you don't have a Vercel account, visit https://vercel.com/signup and click "Sign Up with GitLab".

-From the account settings section where you connected your GitLab account, or from the GitLab tab on https://vercel.com/import, select your GitLab project from the dropdown and click "link" to link it.
+From the account settings section where you connected your GitLab account, or from https://vercel.com/new, select your GitLab project from the dropdown and click "link" to link it.

 With a project linked, no further setup is required on Vercel.